-No. No. No. 1 Description

-Parameter Yes No Number Description

-Harbor (accessibility) Determined to be accessible.
-Requires maintenance

-Thareor (accessionity) - dredging in order to accommodate a landing craft.

-Waste transportation No waste collection systems or services provided in

-w aste transportation - the island.

-Vehicles for waste

-transportation - No vehicles used to transport the waste.

-Waste management

-equipment - No waste management equipment

-Presence of dumpsites 1 One dumpsite present

-Dumpsite demarcated - The site is not demarcated

-Separation of waste at

-dumpsite - Waste is separated

-Burning waste - Waste is burnt regularly

-Burying waste - Waste is not buried

-5 Kitchen waste is dumped into the lagoon, in some

-Dumping waste into the cases along with their containers such as cans or

-beach/sea - plastic

-Presence of large waste piles - Dumpsite contains piles of waste

-Pollution of inland/other 1

-areas - Terrestrial pollution of inland areas is controlled

-Clinical waste management - Clinical waste is managed at the Health Centre

-Council contracts Women's Committee to clean and

-Public area waste collection - collect waste from public areas.

-Presence of waste bins - • Yes

-Presence of workers - • Yes

-Electric connection at the • No

-dumpsite -
+Parameter Yes No Number Description Harbor (accessibility) 103 110 - Determined to be accessible.
+Ramp provided Waste transportation Waste collection services are provided by private parties Vehicles for waste transportation - Three mini pickups belonging to private parties.
+No such vehicles belong to the Council Waste management equipment - No waste management equipment Presence of dumpsites 1 • 1 dumpsite is present Dump site demarcated Site is demarcated Separation of waste at dumpsite - Waste is separated into metal, plastic, glass, green waste Burning waste - Green waste is burnt regularly Burying waste - Waste is buried to reduce volume Dumping waste into the beach/sea - Kitchen waste is dumped into the lagoon Presence of large waste piles - Dumpsite has filled up during the two years with no means of reducing volume of transporting the waste out of the island Pollution of inland/other areas - Terrestrial pollution of inland areas is controlled Clinical waste management - Clinical waste is managed at the Health Centre Public area waste collection - Council contracts Women's Committee to clean and collect waste from public areas.
+Presence of waste bins - • No Presence of workers - Women's committee is contracted to operate the dumpsite Electric connection at the dumpsite - • No

 Figure 5: Current state of waste disposal in the island.
-(A) Construction waste used on roads to prevent flooding (B) Islands existing dumpsite (C) Mixed waste at dumpsite (D) Metals piled up at the islands dumpsite
+(A) and (B) Mixed waste outside current dumpsite (C) Metal waste accumulated at the current dumpsite (D)Construction waste accumulated.

-Table 6: Type of waste separated, burnt, buried and dumped at the island.
-(Highlighted cells show which waste type is managed in the stated way)
+Table 6: Type of waste separated, burnt, buried and dumped at the island (Highlighted cells show which waste type is managed in the stated way)

+J1

 Types of waste separated Types of waste burnt Types of waste buried Type of waste dumped into beach/sea

 Plastics Plastics Plastics Plastics

 Metals Metals Metals Metals

 Construction Construction Construction Construction

 Yard/Organic Yard/Organic Yard/Organic Yard/Organic

 Kitchen Kitchen Kitchen Kitchen

 Hazardous Hazardous Hazardous Hazardous

 Diapers Diapers Diapers Diapers

 Paper/cardboard Paper/cardboard Paper/cardboard Paper/cardboard

 Partial separation of mixed Waste Mixed Waste Mixed Waste Mixed Waste

 All All All All